Showing top 0 results 0 results found

 The AI chatbots change their tone while dealing with customers, ensuring a personalized approach.

 With ChatBot software, automating customer service is a breeze.
 It helps businesses launch intelligent chatbots without any coding.
 You can count on ChatBot to supercharge your sales and optimize resources.

 - Individualization: Unlike previously, chatbots don't offer predefined answers to customers dealing with similar issues.
 They analyze the sentiment of the users and then answer accordingly.
 For instance, if the customer’s tone is angry, the chatbot takes extra care and addresses the concern politely.

-Acknowledging the benefits of AI, companies like PayU, Razorpay, and PayPal are also planning to launch AI chatbots for online transactions.
+Acknowledging the benefits of artificial intelligence, companies like PayU, Razorpay, and PayPal are also planning to launch AI chatbots for online transactions.